RasaHQ/rasa/docs/installation.rst

     .. code-block:: bash

-         docker-compose run rasacore train
+         docker-compose run rasa_core train

 Volume Explanation
 ~~~~~~~~~~~~~~~~~~
-- **./rasa-app-data/core-model**: This directory contains the trained Rasa Core models.
+- **./rasa-app-data/models/current/dialogue**: This directory contains the trained Rasa Core models.
   You can also move previously trained models to this directory to load them within the Docker container.
 - **./rasa-app-data/config**: This directory is for the configuration of the endpoints and of the
-  different `chat & voice platforms <https://rasa.com/docs/core/connectors/>`_ you can use Rasa Core with.
+  different :ref:`connectors` you can use Rasa Core with.
     - To connect other components with Rasa Core this directory should contain a file ``endpoints.yml``,
       which specifies how to reach these components.
       For the shown docker-compose example the file should look like this: